Background pattern

 Breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-This medication contains less than 1 mmol of sodium (23 mg) per coated tablet; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is essentially “sodium-free”.

-3. How to Take Albis Plus
+3. How to take Albis Plus

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow the administration instructions of this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 • The recommended dose is one tablet per day.